listakurniawati/COVID-19-With-SVM/README.md

-# Indonesia-Sentiment-Classification-COVID-19-With-SVM
+# Sentiment-Analysis-of-COVID-19-Vaccination-in-Indonesia-using-SVM-Classifier

-Sentiment classification using SVM (Support Vector Machine) on COVID-19 Sentiment in Indonesia.
-This is a project to classify indonesia sentiment using SVM
+Sentiment Analysis of COVID-19 Vaccination in Indonesia using SVM Classifier This is a project to classify indonesia sentiment using SVM